RishabhS21/col733-cloud-computing/README.md

 unnecessary VM exits since physical devices were not designed with virtualization goal; IO paravirtualization: reduce VM exits; HW assisted IO
 virtualization: SRIOV, IOMMU.

+# Labs
+1. [Map-reduce style computation](./labs/lab1): In this lab, built a distributed word-count application using Python and Redis.
+Workers processed tasks concurrently by reading file names from Redis streams, counting word frequencies, and storing results in a Redis sorted set.
+We ensured fault tolerance for worker crashes by redistributing unacknowledged tasks and making Redis updates atomic.
+Additionally, we implemented Redis fault tolerance by creating periodic checkpoints for recovery.
+This lab demonstrated key distributed system concepts like parallelism and fault tolerance.
+2. [Lightweight asynchronous consistent checkpointing](./labs/lab2): Implemented Chandy-Lamport Algorithm on a Flink-like setting for consistent global checkpointing of the system and used these checkpoints to recover from worker failures.
+3. [Chain Replication using CRAQ](./labs/lab3): Implemented strong consistency variant of CRAQ: A Distibuted Object-Storage System from scratch and improved the read throughput as compared to the basic implementation of Chain Replication that we had already provided where I ensured the read-write history is linearizable.
+4. [Bayou](./labs/lab4): Implemented a simplified version of [Bayou](https://people.eecs.berkeley.edu/~brewer/cs262b/update-conflicts.pdf) which is a weakly connected replicated storage system.

+# Project
+As the course project, we developed a simplified, toy version of Amazon Dynamo, Amazon's highly available key-value store.
+The implementation is available on my GitHub [here](https://github.com/RishabhS21/Dynamo-Amazon-s-Highly-Available-Key-value-Store).